 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

-Comic Relief is a UK-based charity that strives to create a just world free from poverty.
+Comic Relief is a UK-based charity that strives to create a just world, free from poverty.
 Its mission is to drive positive change through the power of entertainment.
-Since being launched on Christmas Day in 1985, live on BBC television, Comic Relief has raised millions of pounds through two big fundraising campaigns: Red Nose Day and Sport Relief.
+Since being launched on Christmas Day in 1985, live on BBC television, Comic Relief has raised millions of pounds through two big fundraising campaigns in the UK: Red Nose Day and Sport Relief.
 That money is used to tackle the root causes of poverty and social injustice.
 The idea is simple: Comic Relief makes the public laugh as a way to raise money to help people in desperate need.

-All of Comic Relief’s contributions are matched by the Bill and Melinda Gates Foundation, bringing the sum to GBP 21 million (USD 33.6 million).
+All of Comic Relief’s UK contributions are matched by the Bill and Melinda Gates Foundation, bringing the total sum to date to GBP 27 million.

 Contributions and pledges in total:

 Concerned about the misuse of Gavi resources?
 Report it now.